-At both the federal and state levels, the tax-exempt status of your organization is seen as a significant form of government subsidy, carrying with it the responsibility for ethical behavior.
-As for third parties, news organizations will report any real or perceived transgression by a not-for-profit organization and its directors/trustees or staff.
-Banks, bond insurers, state debt intermediaries, watchdog groups and ratings agencies have all raised their standards of transparency and financial health.
+At both the federal and state levels, the tax-exempt status of your institution is seen as a significant form of government subsidy, carrying with it the responsibility for ethical behavior.

+As for third parties, news organizations will report any real or perceived transgression by an institution and its trustees or staff.
+Banks, bond insurers, state debt intermediaries and ratings agencies have all raised their standards of transparency and financial health.

-Boards do not want any distraction from the achievement of their organization's mission; therefore, they, too, are setting higher standards for governance and financial practices.
+Boards do not want any distraction from the achievement of their institution's mission; therefore, they, too, are setting higher standards for governance and financial practices.

-The responsibility for ensuring that organization leadership meets the heightened expectations of today's increasingly stringent climate falls directly on the audit committee.
+The responsibility for ensuring that college or university administration meets the heightened expectations of today's increasingly stringent climate falls directly on the audit committee.